Mandatory Palestine: Jewish community

-The conquest of the Ottoman Syria by the British forces in 1917 found a mixed community in the region, with Palestine, the southern part of the Ottoman Syria, containing a mixed population of Muslims, Christians, Jews and Druze.
+The conquest of Ottoman Syria by British forces in 1917 found a mixed community in the region, with Palestine, the southern part of Ottoman Syria, containing a mixed population of Muslims, Christians, Jews and Druze.
 In this period, the Jewish community (Yishuv) in Palestine was composed of traditional Jewish communities in cities (the Old Yishuv), which had existed for centuries, and the newly established agricultural Zionist communities (the New Yishuv), established since the 1870s.
 With the establishment of the Mandate, the Jewish community in Palestine formed the Zionist Commission to represent its interests.

 In 1929, the Jewish Agency for Palestine took over from the Zionist Commission its representative functions and administration of the Jewish community.
 During the Mandate period, the Jewish Agency was a quasi-governmental organisation that served the administrative needs of the Jewish community.
 Its leadership was elected by Jews from all over the world by proportional representation.
 The Jewish Agency was charged with facilitating Jewish immigration to Palestine, land purchase and planning the general policies of the Zionist leadership.
-It ran schools and hospitals, and formed the Haganah.
+It ran schools and hospitals and formed the Haganah.
 The British authorities offered to create a similar Arab Agency but this offer was rejected by Arab leaders.

 In response to numerous Arab attacks on Jewish communities, the Haganah, a Jewish paramilitary organisation, was formed on 15 June 1920 to defend Jewish residents.
 Tensions led to widespread violent disturbances on several occasions, notably in 1921 (see Jaffa riots), 1929 (primarily violent attacks by Arabs on Jews – see 1929 Hebron massacre) and 1936–1939.
 Beginning in 1936, Jewish groups such as Etzel (Irgun) and Lehi (Stern Gang) conducted campaigns of violence against British military and Arab targets.